Join the Santa Monica City Attorney's Office

 Candidate should be a highly motivated self-starter with strong project management skills and experience administering government grant programs.
 Working knowledge in the areas of homeless services, criminal justice, law enforcement, and related fields is desired.

 Graduation from an accredited university with a bachelor’s degree in a related field or equivalent of three years’ experience in legal services, law enforcement, homeless service, social work or public health; 3-5 years’ experience in these fields preferred.
-Candidate must have a valid California Class "C" Driver's License.
+This position is part of the Public Attorney’s Legal Support Staff Union.

 The hours of the position are 7:30 a.m. to 5:30 p.m.
 Monday through Thursday, and 8:00 a.m. to 5:00 p.m. on alternate Fridays.
 This is a 9/80 work schedule.
 Hybrid remote work schedule is currently available.
 Evening and weekend duties may be required to facilitate community meetings and events.
 A background check will be required prior to beginning employment.
 Salary is dependent on grant funding and qualifications/experience.
-The salary is currently $106,812.
+The annual salary is currently $107,616, step 1.
 The City also offers excellent benefits.
 Equal Opportunity Employer.
 See the CAO EEO Policy on the City Attorney’s Office website.
 Interested applicants should submit a cover letter, resume, and the names of three references.
-These materials should be submitted in a single pdf document by email to: CAO.Opportunities@santamonica.gov with the subject line: “Application – Senior Legal Analyst Grant Position – Criminal Prosecution Unit”; closing date Friday January 24, 2025, by 12:00 noon.
+These materials should be submitted in a single pdf document by email to: CAO.Opportunities@santamonica.gov with the subject line: “Application – Senior Legal Analyst Grant Position – Criminal Prosecution Unit”; closing date Friday, January 23, 2026, by 12:00 noon.

 Equal Opportunity Employer